Sport Wales: Sport Wales National Centre

 The Sport Wales National Centre, located in Sophia Gardens, Cardiff, was established in 1972 to provide facilities to help develop Welsh sport.
 It is the national sports centre for Wales and is part of a network of facilities enabling Wales to compete in international sport.

 The centre has indoor sports halls, next to Glamorgan CCC's SWALEC Stadium in Sophia Gardens.
 Sports activities in the Main Hall include gymnastics, table tennis, trampoline, badminton, netball, basketball, archery, martial arts, fencing, dance and boxing.
 The site also contains squash courts and weight training rooms.
 Outdoors, the Institute has an international standard permeable artificial pitch, which is one of the home international venues for Welsh hockey.
 The pitch is also used for lacrosse and football.
 Their outdoor tennis courts are also used for netball and five-a-side football.

 Some of the country's national teams train at the Sport Wales National Centre, including the Wales National Rugby Team (on the Institute's full-size, floodlit rugby pitch), Wales National Badminton Team, the Wales national netball team and the Wales National Gymnastic Team.
 Owned and operated by Sport Wales, the Institute supports national governing bodies of sport and acts as a training base for elite athletes.

 Several of the country's multi-sport agencies have their headquarters at the Sport Wales National Centre.
 Including the Welsh Sports Association the National Governing Bodies Coaches, the Federation of Disability Sport Wales and Sport Wales.

-Governing bodies of sports in Wales with their headquarters at the Sport Wales National Centre include Basketball Wales, Welsh Judo Association, Welsh Gymnastics, Welsh Hockey and Squash Wales.
+Governing bodies of sports in Wales with their headquarters at the Sport Wales National Centre include Basketball Wales, Welsh Judo Association, Welsh Gymnastics, Hockey Wales, Wales Rugby League and Squash Wales.